-Cancelations and no-shows can bring productivity to a halt in an optometric practice.
-While you should try not to burn the associate out, figuring out how the candidate will use this downtime to help the practice succeed by taking on administrative, marketing, or other tasks around the practice.
+Cancellations and no-shows can bring productivity to a halt in an optometric practice.
+While you should try not to burn the associate out, figure out how the candidate will use this downtime to help the practice succeed by taking on administrative, marketing, or other tasks around the practice.

 What optometry technology have you used and what would you recommend to me?

 Utilizing modern technology in the optometric practice setting is becoming more important in the eye care community.
-Asking a candidate what optometry software and technology they have used in the past and what they would recommend to you could give you insight on the candidate’s computer competency and could also give you information on solutions you were considering for your practice.
+Asking a candidate what optometry software and technology they have used in the past and what they would recommend to you could give you insight on the candidate’s tech competency while giving you information on solutions you were considering for your practice.

 How will working in this practice help you grow?

 Hiring a candidate that is self-aware of their strength as and weaknesses and is self-motivated in developing skills and learning new things is a beneficial addition to any optometric practice.
 A good follow-up question to this would be to ask the candidate what CE courses they have taken recently and what ones they plan to focus on in the near future.